jopmiddelkamp/dart_smart_enums/README.md

 # Smart Enums
 ## Author: [Jop Middelkamp](https://github.com/jopmiddelkamp)

-A package with a solution to use create smart enums.
+A package that can help you create 'smarter' enums that could be extended with some domain logic.

 ## Usage